FROM OUR MEMBER ARCHIVES – this story is now visible to the general public – Click to Become a Patron and see stories like this FIRST!

 Reunions have been held as follows: Montgomery, Nov.
 13, 1901; Montgomery, Nov.
 12, 1902; Birmingham, Nov.
 4. 1903; and Mobile, Nov.
 15, 1904.
 In 1905 the reunion was called for Huntsville, but was not held owing to the prevalence of yellow fever on the gulf coast.

 Reunion of the 15th Alabama Infantry, C.S.A., in Montgomery, Alabama Nov.
-1902 – Alabama State Archives
+1902 from Alabama Department of Archives and History

-Members of United Confederate Veterans Camp Lomax in front of a memorial in Oakwood Cemetery in Montgomery, Alabama ca. 1905 – Alabama State Archives
+Members of United Confederate Veterans Camp Lomax in front of a memorial in Oakwood Cemetery in Montgomery, Alabama ca. 1905 -from Alabama Department of Archives and History

 Below – John Apperson, commander-in-chief of the United Sons of Confederate Veterans, in the parade at a reunion in Birmingham, Alabama.
-July 11, 1908 – Alabama State Archives
+July 11, 1908 – from Alabama Department of Archives and History

-Below – Dr. Marshall Wingfield, Commander-in-Chief of the Sons of Confederate Veterans, with James W. Moore, commander of the United Confederate Veterans ca. 1944 -Alabama State Archives
+Below – Dr. Marshall Wingfield, Commander-in-Chief of the Sons of Confederate Veterans, with James W. Moore, commander of the United Confederate Veterans ca. 1944 –from Alabama Department of Archives and History

 Objects.—”Its objects are, through closer organization, to bring about a better accomplishment of the objects of the general Confederation”—Constitution,1901.